 The Naarstigheid was a Dutch East Indiaman (spiegelretourschip) sailing for the Dutch East India Company (VOC).
-She was on her way from Bengal in the East, sailing homebound when she was demasted in a hurricane.
+She was on her way from Bengal in the East, sailing homebound when she was demasted by a hurricane.
 During the six weeks that followed, they attempted to reach the Cape but failed.
 The ship was in very poor condition and they had to steer for Mozambique.

 Rampspoedige reize van het O.I. schip de Naarstigheid in de terugreize enz., waarvan de schepelingen zijn thuisgekomen den 13en Juni 1760 met 't schip Scholtenburg.